 null pointer exception is generated.

-The following operating system is not supported in this release:
+The following operating systems are not supported in this release:

-Support for the following operating system will be discontinued in an upcoming Foglight™ release.
-This platform is supported in this release.
+Support for the following operating systems will be discontinued in upcoming Foglight® release.
 We hope this notice of planned support changes helps you plan your upgrades.

-Support for Microsoft® Internet Explorer® 8, 9, and 10 is discontinued as of this Foglight™ release.
+Support for Microsoft® Internet Explorer® 8, 9, and 10 is discontinued as of this Foglight® release.

 Microsoft ended the support for these versions on January 12, 2016.
 For more information, visit https://support.microsoft.com/en-us/lifecycle?p1=13418.

 Foglight includes a licensing capability that restricts access to those features that are defined in the license.
-Any Management Server installation requires a license that grants access to server-specific parts of the browser interface and the features associated with them.
+All Management Server installations require a license that grants access to server-specific parts of the browser interface and the features associated with them.
 Foglight cartridges are also license-protected.
 While some cartridges are covered by the base Foglight license (such as Foglight Agent Manager cartridges and the Cartridge for Infrastructure), others may require an additional license.